 If you’re using a glass toy, silicone lube like Uberlube is a great choice that feels really silky, and won’t dry out too quickly.
 For silicone toys, go water-based with Sliquid—you might have to reapply a few times, but it’s totally worth it.

 When you feel ready, go for a toy about half an inch to an inch wider than you think you’re comfortable with.
 Blush is one of our favorite dildo makers, and their Bellatrix is a great place to start—it’s around the same size as the average penis, six inches in length, but curved to hit the G-spot so that you can play with a little extra sensation.
 From there, work your way up to the Purple Rain or Avant D3 Summer Fling or even the uniquely shaped Jollet (designed after the vaginal canal rather thana phallus).

 You can do it, but don’t expect to go from zero to giant dildo in sixty seconds.
 Even half an hour might not be enough time, so make sure you’ve got a morning, afternoon or evening in front of you, with no big commitments ahead, so you can relax and take your time.
 Even alone, you should respect your limits and your comfort levels—if it’s not working, just reach for a vibe and try again later.
 No shame in the long game.

 Experiment with positions.

 With bigger dildos, you might find that different positions make it easier or more comfortable for you to take the toy.
 There is no ‘right way’ to use a dildo, and you should focus on what feels good for you and your body.
-Both the Luxe Purity and Summer Fling have a suction cup base, so you can use them lying down, or ride them from the wall, floor, or any smooth, flat surface of choice ;-)
+Lots of dildos have a suction base, so you can use them lying down, or ride them from the wall, floor, or any smooth, flat surface of choice ;-)

 Engage in some aftercare.

 That's it!
 Not so scary when broken down into steps, is it?
-Just relax, take your time and see how it goes—you might be surprised what your vagina is capable of!
+Just relax, take your time and see how it goes—you might be surprised what your body is capable of!